AudreyLL88/MS3__Sante/README.md

 * Is the number of registered user correctly displayed?
 * Are usernames and delete buttons displayed?
 * Is the admin excluded from the list?
+* Is the pagination displayed if more than 10 users are registered ?
 * If yes click on the red trashcan, is the delete modal correctly displayed?
 * Is the username, text,"cancel" button and "delete" button correctly displayed?
 * If yes, click on cancel.
 Did the modal disappear and no change happened?